Scottie Barnes: High school career

-As a freshman, Barnes played basketball for Cardinal Newman High School in West Palm Beach, Florida.
+As a freshman in 2016, Barnes played basketball for Cardinal Newman High School in West Palm Beach.
 He earned All-Area second team and MaxPreps Freshman All-American honors after leading Newman to a 19–8 record and the 5A regional semifinals.
-After the season, Barnes transferred to NSU University School in Fort Lauderdale, Florida, where he was teammates with Vernon Carey Jr., the nation's highest-ranked junior.

-As a sophomore, he helped his team to a 36–2 record and its first-ever Class 5A state title.
-Barnes led University School to a City of Palms Classic championship and was named tournament most valuable player (MVP) after posting 15 points and eight rebounds in the final versus top-ranked East High School.
-At GEICO Nationals, he averaged 21.3 points and 9.7 rebounds per game as University School finished as runners-up.
-In his junior season, Barnes averaged 13.1 points, seven rebounds and 4.8 assists per game, leading his team to a 27–5 record and a second straight 5A state title, despite Carey being sidelined for the championship game.
-The team included freshmen Taylor Hendricks and Jett Howard.
+For his sophomore year Barnes transferred to NSU University School in Fort Lauderdale, where he was teammates with five-star prospect Vernon Carey Jr..
+Barnes contributed to University School's 36–2 record and a Class 5A state title, averaging 15 points, eight rebounds and six assists per game.
+University School won a City of Palms Classic championship with Barnes being named the tournament's most valuable player (MVP).
+At GEICO Nationals, he averaged 21.3 points and 9.7 rebounds across the three games as University School surpassed expectations and reached the championship game, where they lost to Montverde Academy.
+In his junior season, Barnes averaged 14.5 points, 7.4 rebounds and 5.8 assists per game, him and Carey leading the team to a 27–5 record, a second straight 5A state title, and a second appearance at the GEICO Nationals championship game where they again lost to Montverde Academy.

-On August 5, 2019, he announced that he was moving to Montverde Academy in Montverde, Florida, joining top recruits Cade Cunningham and Day'Ron Sharpe, for his senior season.
-Many analysts regarded his team as one of the greatest in high school basketball history.
-Barnes averaged 11.6 points, 6.5 rebounds and 4.6 assists per game, helping Montverde to a 25–0 record with an average margin of victory of 39 points.
-He received All-American first team honors from MaxPreps and Sports Illustrated.
+After University School coach James Carr was fired, Barnes decided to transfer to a different school for his senior year.
+He was convinced by Cade Cunningham while at a USA under-17 camp to move to Montverde Academy, which he decided upon in August 2019.
+With Barnes, Cunningham and Day'Ron Sharpe among other prospects, many analysts regarded his team as one of the greatest in high school basketball history.
+Barnes averaged 11.6 points, 6.5 rebounds and 4.6 assists per game, contributing to Montverde's 25–0 record and 40-point average margin of victory.
+He received All-American first team honors from MaxPreps and Sports Illustrated, becoming one of the most highly-regarded high school prospects in the country.
 Barnes was selected to play in the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit, but all three games were canceled due to the COVID-19 pandemic.

 Recruiting

 A consensus five-star recruit, Barnes was considered the fourth-best player in the 2020 recruiting class by ESPN.
 He was the highest ranked power forward in his class by ESPN and Rivals.
 On October 14, 2019, Barnes announced his commitment to play college basketball for Florida State over offers from Kentucky, Miami (Florida) and Oregon, among others.
+His decision was labeled unusual compared to other prospects as the school was known for prioritizing deep rotations as opposed to letting stars display their prowess.
+Barnes himself said he "didn't really want to go to a school because of the name," and chose Florida State to participate in their aggressive defensive system.